BabyJosemon/RestCountriesNode/README.md

 [![Product Name Screen Shot][product-screenshot]](https://rest-countries-client.onrender.com)

-This is an application made as a part of [Bounce Insights](https://bounceinsights.com/) Software Engineer Intern coding challenge.
+This is an application made to learn MERN stack.
 Developed using a React frontend  that communicates with a NodeJS backend running express that uses the [RESTCountry API](https://restcountries.com/#rest-countries).
 The backend is in the 'backend' package and the frontend is in the 'client' package.
 The app is live on Render.com instead of Heroku [HERE](https://rest-countries-client.onrender.com).

 ### Built With
 * [![React][React.js]][React-url]